ssrome/100-days-of-code/log.md

 **Thoughts:** It's been a couple of weeks since I have been on this challenge.
 I posed the question of whether I was to start a new challenge since it had been quite a while since I last coded.
 A response on Twitter encouraged me to resume the current challenge instead of starting again.

 I did feel it took me a while to get back into the swing of things and I feel like it will take a few days for me to feel like I'm making real progress again.

+### Day 32: December 17, 2018

+**Today's Progress:** Continued working on outstanding FCC responsive web design projects

+**Thoughts:** My initial plan for today was to work on some Javascript challenges but that didn't work out so I continued on the responsive projects I still need to work on.
+I still feel like I'm not quite up to full capacity.